hitchco-mk4/Display-Software/README.md

 sudo apt-get install -y build-essential
 ```

-The `unclutter` package is used to hide UI elements in the OS.
+The Unclutter package is used to hide UI elements from the os.
 Install with:

 ```
 sudo apt-get install unclutter
 ```

-`screen` is used to run the software at boot.
+MPlayer is used to view the backup camera.
 Install it with:

 ```
-sudo apt-get install screen
+sudo apt-get mplayer
 ```

-### Manual Installation
+## Installing

-Download the package from `git` and then use `npm` to install:
+Download the package from git and then use NPM to install

 ```
 git clone https://github.com/hitchco-mk4/Display-Software